-Convergence results are summarized in~\cref{tab:convergence}.
-Further details for the case of homogeneous media are shown in \cref{fig: A homo}.
+Convergence results are summarized in Table~\ref{tab:convergence}.
+Further details for the case of homogeneous media are shown in Figure~\ref{fig: A homo}.
 Each row of panels shows evolution from one of the initialization schemes, including the initialization on the left and an advanced time point in the third panel.
 For all initial sampling regimes, the objective values (shown in the rightmost column) decay until they saturates at a plateau, consistent with known properties of the gradient flow.
-When the initial distribution is either uniform in the entire domain or in the $L$-shape area, the algorithm returns a distribution that again spreads the domain.
+When the initial measure is uniform in the entire domain $[0,2\pi]^2$, the algorithm returns a distribution that again spreads the domain.
 When the distribution is initially confined to the L-shaped area, it tends to move beyond the local region and spread further.
-We note from panel (c) that the distribution concentrated along the diagonal seems to be a local minimum: If all samples are initially prepared in the diagonal stripe (Init.\labelcref{init: diagonal}), the gradient flow only moves them along the diagonal, producing a final probability distribution supported only on the diagonal $\theta_1\approx \theta_2$.(Note that the final value of $F^A$ is considerably larger here than for the other initialization schemes, suggesting this is a local optimum.
+We note from panel (c) that the distribution concentrated along the diagonal seems to be a local minimum: If all samples are initially prepared in the diagonal stripe (\ref{init: diagonal}), the gradient flow only moves them along the diagonal, producing a final probability distribution supported only on the diagonal $\theta_1\approx \theta_2$.
+Note that the final value of $F^A$ is considerably larger here than for the other initialization schemes, suggesting this is a local optimum.

-\cref{fig: A inhomo} illustrates a similar study for the inhomogeneous media $\mA_{\ihom}$.
+Figure~\ref{fig: A inhomo} illustrates a similar study for the inhomogeneous media $\mA_{\ihom}$.
 Similar to the homogeneous example, the objective function value $F^A$ decreases steadily, but the final configurations are quite different from the homogeneous case.
-In the first row (Init.\labelcref{init: entire space}), particles initially sampled on the whole space tend towards the restricted L-shape as well as other scattered parts.
-In the second row (Init.\labelcref{init: L-shape}), where the initial samples are confined in the L-shaped area already, they tend to stay in that region.
+In the first row (\ref{init: entire space}), particles initially sampled over the entire space tend to highlight the restricted L-shape as well as other scattered parts.
+In the second row (\ref{init: L-shape}), where the initial samples are in the L-shaped area already, they tend to stay in that region.
 These results suggest that either the source $\theta_1$ or the detector $\theta_2$ should be placed within the angle $[0,\pi/2],$ as this region delivers more information than the rest of the domain.
 Similar to the homogeneous media case, the sampling concentrated along the strip of $\theta_1=\theta_2$ appears to represent a local minimum, with an initial distribution with this property leading to subsequent iterates sharing the same property.
 (We omit the plots for this case.)